Skip to main content

 John Oliver Secondary, in Portable 5

-Referrals from MCFD or Indigenous delegated agency Social Worker or Probation Officer are emailed to the MCFD Youth Services Community Liaison.
-Referrals are accepted on an on-going basis and reviewed by an MCFD/VSB screening committee to determine eligibility, placement and priority.
+Referrals are accepted on an on-going basis and reviewed by a MCFD/VSB screening committee to determine eligibility, placement, and priority.

 Back to top